mikeraab/docker101/Participant-Guide.md

 > *Note - In this exercise you will build a Dockerfile from Github on Docker Hub, deploy the latest version, then modify the Index.html in Github to trigger an automated Docker image build in DockerHub, and then verify the new build and image as a running container.*

-To begin, complete steps 1 to 7 in this exercise:
+**To begin, complete steps 1 to 7 in this exercise:**

 [http://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/container_cloud/deploying_an_app_from_occs/occs-deploy-an-app-obe.html](http://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/container_cloud/deploying_an_app_from_occs/occs-deploy-an-app-obe.html)

-Once you have completed step 7 in the above, follow these steps.
+**Once you have completed step 7 in the above, follow these steps:**

-In your Github account navigate to the URL where you have forked the above Helloworld.
-Replace your Github username in the below URL
+In your Github account navigate to the URL where you have forked the above Docker-Hello-World.
+Replace your Github username in the below URL.

 https://github.com/*username*/docker-images/blob/master/ContainerCloud/images/docker-hello-world/

-On the Github page, click on the link for "Index.html"
+On the Github page, click on the link for "Index.html":

 <img src=images/049-hw-index.png />
 ***